ragardner/tktrees/DOCUMENTATION.md

     - flatten
     - unflatten-top-base
     - unflatten-base-top
-2. Input filepath, must be the full filepath
+2. Input filepath, usually the full filepath including the filename
-3. Output filepath, including new filename
+3. Output filepath
-4. All the parent column indexes, 0 being the lowest number
+4. All the parent column indexes, 0 being the lowest number e.g:
+    - -all-parent-columns-2,3
+    - -all-parent-columns-C,D

 #### Required **only** for `flatten` action:

-5. ID column index, **required** for flatten action, e.g.:
+5. ID column index, **required** for flatten action, e.g:
     - -id-0
     - -id-A
-6. Parent column index, **required** for flatten action, e.g.:
+6. Parent column index, **required** for flatten action, e.g:
     - -parent-2
     - -parent-C

 #### Optional (but important) parameters:

-7. Input sheet name, if not provided defaults to first sheet of the input file if it's an xlsx file, e.g.:
+7. Input sheet name, if not provided defaults to first sheet of the input file if it's an xlsx file, e.g:
     - -input-sheet-Sheet1
-8. Output sheet name, if not provided uses the input sheet name or Sheet1, e.g.:
+8. Output sheet name, if not provided uses the input sheet name or Sheet1, e.g:
     - "-output-sheet-New Sheet"
 7. Delimiter, a delimiter character for the output file if it's a csv or tsv, defaults to comma, examples below:
     - -delim-tab
     - -delim-,